 Causes of ADHD

-- Genetics – some research suggests possible gene mutations may be present
+- – some research suggests possible gene changes may be present

-- Lack of early attachment – if a baby does not bond with their parent or caregiver, or has traumatic experiences related to the attachment, this can contribute to their inattention and hyperactivity
+- life experiences - lack of early attachment – if a baby does not bond with their parent or caregiver, or has traumatic experiences related to the attachment, this can contribute to their inattention and hyperactivity.

 Caring for a child with ADHD

-A child with ADHD can stretch the patience of all members of the family.
-Parents need to try a range of different ways to help their child learn and develop, and reduce stress in the family.
+Caring for a child with ADHD can be challenging.
+There is a range of different ways you can help your child learn and develop, and reduce stress in the family.

-It is important for parents to be consistent and work as a team to support each other.
+Make sure everyone who cares for the child uses a consistent approach and works as a team to support each other.
 Try to have breaks often, as it is valuable to get some respite from the demands of caring for a child with ADHD.